50,000 protesters, tear gas — and Madeleine Albright trapped in her hotel: How the 1999 WTO protests changed Seattle

 What they hadn’t adequately prepared for — despite warnings — was the determination of 50,000 protesters from across North America to disrupt the international trade-rule enforcer they blamed for trampling environmental standards, worker protections and rights of developing nations.

 The chaotic week that ensued remains unmatched in Seattle to this day.
 Protesters downtown surrounded the convention center and the Sheraton, locking arms or chaining themselves together to control key intersections and block WTO delegates.
 They succeeded in shutting down the Nov.
-30 opening ceremonies, and kept—— Secretary of State Madeleine Albright trapped in her hotel.
+30 opening ceremonies, and kept Secretary of State Madeleine Albright trapped in her hotel.

 Embarrassed local officials fought to clear the streets, declaring a curfew, a state of emergency and a 50-block “no protest zone.”
 Police in riot gear fired tear gas and nonlethal projectiles, pushing demonstrators out of downtown and up to Capitol Hill, where neighborhood bystanders were enveloped by the mayhem.
 More than 500 people were arrested.